Submit a special issue proposal

 Special issue editor guide

-We have prepared this guide to provide you with the information you will need to best prepare your manuscript for submission to Nordicom, as well as preparing yourself for your role and responsibilities in the process of taking the manuscript from proposal to publication.
+We have prepared this guide to provide you with the information you will need to best prepare your special issue for submission to Nordicom, as well as preparing yourself for your role and responsibilities in the process of taking the issue from proposal to publication.
 Please read through this guide in its entirety before you begin work on your project and keep it nearby as you proceed through the course of development.
 We are happy you have chosen to publish with us and look forward to working together.

 From proposal to publication and promotion